Apollo-Apostolos/bashrc_portable_aliases/README.md

-# bashrc_portable_aliases
+# Portable Aliases
-Portable Aliases ~ Drag n' Drop Management
+Portable Aliases ~ .bashrc Management

+On it's way. took me 10 hours to make this..... got snagged on some bugs.